techmyth/techmyth.github.io/content/posts/vsphere-7u2-quickboot-nested.en.md

 ---

 In this bog, I will be validating if the "ESXi QuickBoot" feature works in Nested mode i.e. running ESXi in a VM.
-First of all you must know exactly how QuickBoot works and all the requirements it has.
+First you must know exactly how `QuickBoot` works and all the requirements it has.
 To do this I will use the VMWare portal documentation as a reference:

 > Quick Boot is a vSphere feature that speeds up the upgrade process of an ESXi server.
 A regular reboot involves a full power cycle that requires firmware and device initialization.
 Quick Boot optimizes the reboot path to avoid this, saving considerable time from the upgrade process.